Who Was Bessie Smith?

 However, at the height of her success, Bessie Smith’s career began to flounder, due in part to the financial ravages of the Great Depression and a change in cultural mores.
 In 1929 she and Jack Gee permanently separated, and by the end of 1931 Smith had stopped working with Columbia altogether.
 However, ever the dedicated performer, Smith adapted her repertoire and continued to tour.
 In 1933, Smith was contacted by producer John Hammond to make new recordings, which hinted at the coming Swing Era.

 Since her death, Bessie Smith’s music continues to win over new fans, and collections of her songs have continued to sell extremely well over the years.
 She has been a primary influence for countless female vocalists—including Billie Holliday, Aretha Franklin and Janis Joplin—and has been immortalized in numerous works.
-A comprehensive, acclaimed bio on her life—Bessie, by journalist Chris Albertson—was published in 1972 and expanded in 2003.
-An HBO film loosely based on the book is slated to air in 2015, with Queen Latifah (who also executive produced the project) portraying Smith and Mo'Nique playing Ma Rainey.
+A comprehensive, acclaimed bio on her life — Bessie, by journalist Chris Albertson — was published in 1972 and expanded in 2003.
+An HBO film loosely based on the book aired in 2015, with Queen Latifah (who also executive produced the project) portraying Smith and Mo'Nique playing Ma Rainey.